Andy Biersack: Early life and education

 Biersack was born in Cincinnati, Ohio, to Chris and Amy Biersack.

 For his early education, Biersack attended a Catholic elementary school, which he has spoken of in many interviews.
-His preschool teacher was Jamie Peters, who had a big influence on his creativity.
 Because of the way Biersack dressed and the music he listened to (i.e. Kiss, the Misfits, Avenged Sevenfold, the Damned, the Dropkick Murphys, etc.), he was the target of bullying at school.
 This bullying is reenacted in the "Knives and Pens" music video, performed by his band, Black Veil Brides.

 For high school, Biersack attended Cincinnati's School for Creative and Performing Arts, and majored in drama and vocal music.
 Two days after he turned 18, he left school before graduating to move to Los Angeles in hopes of furthering his potential career.

 Career

 Black Veil Brides

 At age 14, Andy Biersack and a few of his friends formed their first band, called "Biersack" (although they only played one show).
 This project eventually grew into what would later be known as Black Veil Brides.

-In September 2009 Black Veil Brides signed with the independent label StandBy Records.
+In September 2009, Black Veil Brides signed with the independent label StandBy Records.
 The writing process for a tour and a record began immediately.

-In 2009 they released their first music video for "Knives and Pens", which to date has garnered over 200 million views.
+In 2009, they also released their first music video for "Knives and Pens", which to date has garnered over 200 million views.
 The band embarked on their first US tour, titled "On Leather Wings".
 Their debut album, We Stitch These Wounds, was released July 20, 2010 and sold over 13,000 copies in its first week, ranking at No. 36 on the Billboard Top 200 chart and No. 1 on the Billboard Independent chart.
 The band's second studio album, Set the World on Fire, was released on June 14, 2011, through Lava Music/Universal Republic Records.

 The band's third album, Wretched and Divine: The Story of the Wild Ones, was released on January 8, 2013.
 Their fourth self-titled album was released on October 27, 2014.
 Their fifth album Vale was released January 12, 2018.
 In celebration of the 10th anniversary of their first album We Stitch These Wounds, a re-recording of the album titled Re-Stitch These Wounds was released on July 31, 2020, followed their sixth album The Phantom Tomorrow on October 29, 2021.